McQ

 McQ is a 1974 American Panavision neo-noir crime action film directed by John Sturges and starring John Wayne.
 It costars Eddie Albert, Diana Muldaur, and Al Lettieri, and features Colleen Dewhurst, Clu Gulager, David Huddleston, Julian Christopher (credited as Jim Watkins), Roger E. Mosley, and William Bryant in supporting roles.
-The film was shot in the State of Washington, making extensive use of locations in Seattle and with a sequence near the end filmed on the Pacific Coast at Moclips.
+The film was shot in Washington, making extensive use of locations in Seattle and with a sequence near the end filmed on the Pacific Coast in Moclips, Washington.

 Plot

-Before dawn in Seattle, a man drives into town and shoots a policeman on his beat, and another in a parking lot.
-The gunman leaves his car at a dealership and enters a luncheonette, where, now seen to be wearing a police badge, he is greeted as "Sarge".
-A car pulls up, and the gunman goes outside.
-He gives the driver a satchel containing his gun and begins to walk away, but the driver shoots him in the back with a shotgun.
+Before dawn in Seattle, Detective Sergeant Stan Boyle drives around town and shoots two police officers on the job.
+After the killings, he cleans up at a luncheonette and a police badge is visible on his belt.
+When a car pulls up, Boyle goes outside and gives the driver a satchel containing his gun.
+As he walks away, the driver shoots him in the back with a shotgun.

-At the marina where he lives on his boat, Detective Lieutenant Lon "McQ" McHugh is awoken by a phone call alerting him to the shooting of his longtime partner, Detective Sergeant Stan Boyle, and the deaths of the two police officers.
-He scares away a man who is attempting to steal his 1973 Pontiac Firebird Trans Am, only to immediately be shot at by someone else.
-Returning fire, he kills the assailant, who he recognizes as a professional hitman.
+Detective Lieutenant Lon "McQ" McHugh is awakened by a colleague calling with the news that his longtime partner Boyle has been shot along with two other officers.
+As he rushes to work, McQ notices someone trying to steal his 1973 Pontiac Firebird Trans Am.
+As he is distracted, someone shoots at McQ.
+He kills the assailant and recognizes him as Paddy Samuels, a professional hitman.

-McQ goes to see Boyle at Harborview Medical Center.
-Boyle is unconscious and in critical condition, but McQ talks with Boyle's wife, Lois, before going to the police station.
-Although Captain Edward Kosterman believes the shootings are the work of counterculture militants, McQ is convinced local shipping magnate and suspected narcotics dealer Manny Santiago, who is being investigated by McQ and Boyle, is responsible.
+Boyle is in critical condition at Harborview Medical Center.
+McQ briefly visits with Boyle's wife Lois.
+At the police station, Captain Edward Kosterman is working on the theory that counterculture militants shot his officers.
+McQ suspects narcotics dealer Manny Santiago is responsible.
 Despite a warning from Kosterman to leave the shooting investigation to other detectives, McQ begins tailing Santiago.
 When he learns Boyle has died, he follows Santiago into a men's room and beats him viciously.
 Threatened with desk duty, McQ resigns, against the urgings of Franklyn Toms, a field deputy who works as a liaison between the city council and police department.

-Continuing to investigate the case through a partnership with local private eye "Pinky" Farrell, McQ learns from Rosey and Myra, two of Boyle's informants, that Santiago has assembled a team to steal the confiscated drugs that are housed in the police department's evidence vault.
-He follows the drugs when they are taken by representatives from the State Attorney General's Office to be destroyed at a secret location, which, this time, is a hospital.
-Santiago's team, disguised as employees of the laundry service, steals the drugs, and McQ gives chase, but they get away.
-Kosterman forces McQ to forfeit his personal revolver, so McQ goes to a gun store and acquires a pistol and a MAC-10 submachine gun.